Kuiil7/Team-Profile-Generator/README.md

 ### TESTING

-Jest unit testing package is included and used to pass all tests and can be done by
+Jest, a unit testing package is included and used to pass all tests and can be done in the terminal with the following commands below.

     npm run test